top of page

 • Writer's pictureAmar Adiya

-In an effort to lessen Germany's dependency on Russia and China, Chancellor Olaf Scholtz informed visiting Prime Minister Oyun-Erdene that the country wants to buy raw commodities from Mongolia, particularly copper and rare earths.
+In a bid to reduce Germany's reliance on critical minerals from Russia and China, Chancellor Olaf Scholtz conveyed to visiting Prime Minister of Mongolia Luvsannamsrain Oyun-Erdene that Germany aims to buy raw materials from Mongolia, inlcuding copper and rare earths.

 In response, Oyun-Erdene offered Scholtz to engage in the critical minerals sector beyond mining, including processing and value-added product development.

 Germany has been working to strengthen ties in the mining sector with Mongolia for over a decade, with Chancellor Angela Merkel visiting twice in the 2010s.
-A German Mongolian Institute for Resources and Technology was founded, and it has since been training highly qualified graduates with European accreditation.
+A German Mongolian Institute for Resources and Technology was founded in 2013, and it has since been training highly qualified graduates with European accreditation.

-Mining and processing rare earth materials cause significant environmental harm as well as radioactive dangers, which may provoke opposition from herders and rural communities, on whom elected officials depend.
+Mining and processing rare earth materials pose severe environmental and radioactive risks, potentially facing opposition from herders and rural communities, on whom elected officials depend.

 Furthermore, rare earth manufacturing is far more complex than copper and other precious metal production, owing to the fact that individual rare earth elements, which are mined in groups, must be separated from one another.